-A further fifty or so recruits were to arrive a week later on Olympic from Halifax via Liverpool but the number of potential recruits to be found in Newfoundland was by now diminishing.
+A further fifty or so recruits were to arrive a week later on Olympic from Halifax via Liverpool but then seven months would pass without any other re-enforcements arriving from home.

-The Regimental Depot had been established during the summer of 1915 in the Royal Borough of Ayr on the west coast of Scotland, and was to eventually serve as the base for the 2nd (Reserve) Battalion.
-It was from there - as of November of 1915 and up until January of 1918 - that the new-comers arriving from home were despatched in drafts, at first to Gallipoli and later to the Western Front, to bolster the four fighting companies of the 1st Battalion.
+The Regimental Depot had been established during the summer of 1915 in the Royal Borough of Ayr on the west coast of Scotland, and was to eventually serve as the base for the 2^{nd} (Reserve) Battalion.
+It was from there - as of November of 1915 and up until January of 1918 - that the new-comers arriving from home were despatched in drafts, at first to Gallipoli and later to the Western Front, to bolster the four fighting companies of the 1^{st} Battalion.

-(Right below: Wellington Square seen here almost a century after it hosted the officers of the Newfoundland Regiment - photograph from 2012)
+(Right above: Wellington Square seen here almost a century after it hosted the officers of the Newfoundland Regiment - photograph from 2012)